Skip to main content

 Logs

-Nango uses Elasticsearch to store execution logs and power the logs UI.
+Nango stores execution logs and powers the logs UI with either Elasticsearch or OpenSearch.
 To keep free self-hosted deployments lighter, this stack is optional.
 To enable logs:

 • Set NANGO_LOGS_ENABLED=true.